-The Encyclical In Plurimus of Pope Leo XIII was published eight days before the abolition of slavery in Brazil (the 13th of May 1888)74, i.e. on the 5th of May 1888, and was dedicated to the Bishops of Brazil.75 Brazil was the last country in the Americas in this regard.76 Pope Leo XIII also stated that St Clement praised the Christians who became slaves in exchange for slaves.77 He added that
+The Encyclical In Plurimus of Pope Leo XIII was published eight days before the abolition of slavery in Brazil (the 13th of May 1888), i.e. on the 5th of May 1888, and was dedicated to the Bishops of Brazil.
+Brazil was the last country in the Americas in this regard.
+Pope Leo XIII also stated that St Clement praised the Christians who became slaves in exchange for slaves.
+He added that

-68 From the Austro-Hungarian Empire, the Russian Empire, the German Empire and the Ottoman Empire.
+&lt;sup>68 From the Austro-Hungarian Empire, the Russian Empire, the German Empire and the Ottoman Empire.
 NOLAN, Louis.
 The Basilica of S. Clemente in Rome.
 Second Edition.
 S. Clemente - Roma 1914, p.
 252.

-69 IVANIČ, The Encyclical Grande, p.
+&lt;sup>69 IVANIČ, The Encyclical Grande, p.
 98, 101-103; NOLAN, The Basilica of S. Clemente, p.
 251-258.

-70 GREGORIO XVI.
+&lt;sup>70 GREGORIO XVI.
 In Suprimo, Breve, il 3 dicembre 1839, p.
 1, 3; CHADWICK, A History of the Popes, p.
 47; O'MALLEY, A History of the Popes, p.
 240.

-71 GREGORIO XVI, In Suprimo, p.
+&lt;sup>71 GREGORIO XVI, In Suprimo, p.
 1.

-GREGORIO XVI, In Suprimo, p.
+&lt;sup>72 GREGORIO XVI, In Suprimo, p.
 1-2; PANZER, Joel S. The Popes and Slavery: Setting the Record Straight.
 In The Catholic Answer, 1996, January/February 1996, p.
 6, 8.
 Some scholars and clerics did not think so and made mention only of the Pope's condemnation of the slave trade.
 PANZER, The Popes and Slavery, p.
 7-8.

-73 CHADWICK, A History of the Popes, p.
+&lt;sup>73 CHADWICK, A History of the Popes, p.
 47.

-74 ROYO GUAL, Joan.
+&lt;sup>74 ROYO GUAL, Joan.
 Brazil takes princess who abolished slavery 135 years ago off her pedestal.
 In El País International, Río de Janeiro, 2023, May 13, 2023, 20:21 CEST.

-75 LEO XIII.
+&lt;sup>75 LEO XIII.
 In Plurimus, Encyclical, the 5th of May 1888, p.
 1-13.

-76 ROYO GUAL, Brazil takes.
+&lt;sup>76 ROYO GUAL, Brazil takes.

-77 LEO XIII, In Plurimus 12, p.
+&lt;sup>77 LEO XIII, In Plurimus 12, p.
 7.

-the Christians at that time were doing an act of manumission - the owners setting their slaves free.78
+the Christians at that time were doing an act of manumission - the owners setting their slaves free.

 Firstly, in his First Letter to Corinth St Clement of Rome gave some examples that illustrated self-sacrifice of various rulers of the Gentiles and even prominent women or heroines of the Old Testament (Judith and Esther) in favour of their nations.
-79 St Clement then extoled many of the contemporary Christians who "... put themselves in prison in order to ransom others; many placed themselves in slavery and fed others with the purchase price they received."
-80
+St Clement then extoled many of the contemporary Christians who "... put themselves in prison in order to ransom others; many placed themselves in slavery and fed others with the purchase price they received."

 In Antiquity, even the philosophers of the non-Christian world, like Aristotle, believed that slavery was natural and necessary and could not be abolished.
-State Christianity stressed self-sacrifice and Jesus Christ said in this regard the following: "This is my commandment: love one another as I love you.
+Christianity stressed self-sacrifice and Jesus Christ said in this regard the following: "This is my commandment: love one another as I love you.
 No one has greater love than this, to lay down one's life for one's friends."
-State of the philosophies and the philosophies and the philosophies are stated in the philosophies and provide the philosophies are provided the philosophies and provide the philosophies and provide the philosophies are provided the philosophies and provided the philosophies and provided the philosophies are provided the philosophies and provided the philosophies are provided that the philosophies are provided the philosophies and provided the philosophies are provided to philosophies and provided the philosophies are provided the philosophies and provided the philosophies are provide

 One of the corporal works of mercy (the 6th one), which are kept in the Catholic Church and are based on Holy Scripture, is to visit the imprisoned or to ransom the captive.
-According to chapter 25 of the Gospel of Matthew Jesus Christ himself spoke to his Disciples about the first six corporal works of mercy out of the seven83 during his speech about his second arrival.
+According to chapter 25 of the Gospel of Matthew Jesus Christ himself spoke to his Disciples about the first six corporal works of mercy out of the seven during his speech about his second arrival.
 He has indirectly asked them (and de facto also other people) to visit and care for him (and de facto also for other people).
 Jesus completed to them that whatever they would do for the least of these, they would do also for Him.